What is Selective Laser Sintering? |

 Selective laser sintering is also better on the environment and produces a lower carbon footprint than traditional manufacturing methods.
 No extra waste is added to local landfills, and there are no manufacturing plants to pollute the air or overuse energy.

-Selective laser sintering was first developed in the 1980s by Dr. Carl Deckard and Dr. Joe Beaman, who worked at the University of Texas at the time.
+History and Uses of Selective Laser Sintering Selective laser sintering was first developed in the 1980s by Dr. Carl Deckard and Dr. Joe Beaman, who worked at the University of Texas at the time.
 The two started DTM, a 3D manufacturing business that was eventually absorbed by 3D Systems in 2001.

 Since its invention, selective laser sintering has grown significantly in popularity, especially within industries that require short-run products or highly customized parts and components for larger machines.
 The aerospace industry, for example, is one area where SLS has seen growth, as it only requires parts and products in small quantities.

-Do you think your business could benefit from using the selective laser sintering process?
+Learn More About SLS Do you think your business could benefit from using the selective laser sintering process?
 If you need short-run products or parts, require customizability, or just want to create quick prototypes of your new products and ideas, SLS could be for you.
-Contact Kraftwurx today at 281-256-9737 to learn more, or log onto our online 3D printing community to get started.
+Contact Kraftwurx today at 281-256-9737 to learn more, or log onto our online 3D printing community to get started. |